ElSicarius/SuperTruder/README.md

 Not happy with \r printing ?
 Change the verbosity with `-v 1` or use `--uselessprint` flag.

 # Todo
--> change we way we propagate the settings object
+- -> change we way we propagate the settings object
--> find a way to go much faster on http headers fuzzing (current %25 faster without http headers fuzzing) -> clean the arguments
+- -> find a way to go much faster on http headers fuzzing (current %25 faster without http headers fuzzing)
+- -> clean the arguments
--> remove the -el argument and do like filter param eg: -l 2000,50x,n4000....
+- -> remove the -el argument and do like filter param eg: -l 2000,50x,n4000....
--> implement tamper scripts to preprocess the payload before sending it
+- -> implement tamper scripts to preprocess the payload before sending it

 # It's beautiful
--> old asciinema here
+-> old setup of the tool here

 <a href="https://asciinema.org/a/NxUbbjcZI4uCE2Y8ch2Ecw3s8"><img src="./images/asciinema.gif"/></a>